RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 This change implies movement of data from a source to a citation or vice versa.
 This could be called "Lumping" or "Splitting" source info.
 Do not use this utility.
-(See my site for Lumping utilities that you may modify for your own situation.)
+(See the suite site for the LumpSources utility.)

 These alterations: